Glossary of Verizon Media Ad Platform Terms

 Targeting based on demographic information such as age, gender, and income.
 This information may come from registration data or an inference-based mechanism.

-serves as the web address, specified by the advertiser, where the user will be taken when an ad is clicked.
+the URL of the landing page (web address) specified by the advertiser, where the user will be taken when clicking on an ad.

 IDs unique to each device that can be used for targeting.
 Examples include: IFA (Apple’s iOS Identifier for Advertising) and Ad ID (Google’s Android advertising identifier).
 Another type of identifier data is from a 3rd party data partner, AdTruth, which provides a universal identifier based on a probabilistic algorithm for both mobile web and app.